 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-Bupivacaine Spinal; Marcaine; Marcaine Preservative Free; Marcaine Spinal; Sensorcaine; Sensorcaine-MPF; Sensorcaine-MPF Spinal
+Bupivacaine Spinal; Marcaine; Marcaine Preservative Free; Marcaine Spinal; P-Care M; ReadySharp Bupivacaine [DSC]; Sensorcaine; Sensorcaine-MPF; Sensorcaine-MPF Spinal [DSC]

-- If you have any of these health problems: Bleeding, a heartbeat that is not normal, an infection in the blood or where this drug will be given, or low blood pressure.
+- If your child has any of these health problems: Bleeding, a heartbeat that is not normal, an infection in the blood or where this drug will be given, or low blood pressure.

-- Do not eat while your mouth feels numb.
-You may bite your tongue.
+- Do not let your child eat while his/her mouth feels numb.
+Biting of the tongue could happen.